Ngima-Muraguri/mtaayetu/README.md

 5. Licence

 ### Description
-This is a django project that works like awwards<br>
+This is a django project that brings together a neighbourhood<br>
-one can upload their projects,rate projects and view projects by others<br>
+one can create a neighbourhood or join an existing one to connect with people in the area<br>

 ### BDD
-A user should be able to view projects posted by people<br>
+A user can create a new hood<br>
 one can create an account<br>
-A user can search the category of projects<br>
+A user can search for their neighbourhood<br>
-one can upload their own projects
+a user can join an existing neighbourhood

 ### Pre-requisites
 python3 <br>